Laranjal do Jari: History

 In 1967, Ludwig conceived the Jari project.
 He wanted to replace the rainforest with Gmelina arborea for the pulp industry.
 A planned city called Monte Dourado was built in Almeirim, however it was unable to provide housing for all the workers, and a shanty town called Beiradão emerged on the other side of the Jari River.
 The project turned into a major money losing failure, and in 1982, he sold the land.

 In 1987, the land became an independent municipality, and Beiradão was renamed Laranjal do Jari.
 The city is still mainly a river slum, and suffers from fires, floods, and open sewage.

 Transport

 Laranjal do Jari is connected to the BR-156 and BR-210 highways.
 The city of Monte Dourado can be reached by ferry.

+Geography

 Nature

 The municipality contains 39% of the 501771 ha Rio Cajari Extractive Reserve, created in 1990.

 It also contains 69% of the 806184 ha Rio Iratapuru Sustainable Development Reserve, created in 1997.

 A part of the Tumucumaque Mountains National Park is located within the municipality.